bobf34/caffe_examples/README.md

 * You want plots from caffe that look similar to the ones in published papers

-The script reports the same accuracy as the cifar10 example.
-It also generates a confusion matrix (reported in %), and plots the filters for the first convolution layer.
-The confusion matrix shows the difficulty that the net had in distinguishing dog and cats.
+The script reports the same accuracies as the cifar10 examples (e.g. train_full.sh).
+It also generates a confusion matrix, reported in percent, After running a full test, it then also plots the filters for the first convolution layer.

+The confusion matrix indicates that the net had in distinguishing dog and cats.
+If you haven't looked at a confusion matrix before, the table below indicates that 5.2% of the bird images were classified as airplanes that 3.4% of the airplanes were classified as birds.
 (Sorry about the label formating across the top!)

 ```
 processed 1000